Thoregon/ThoregonWiki/wiki/identity.md

 - hierarchy of proofs
-    - issuer needs a certain credential to be authorized to issue the claims
+    - issuer needs a certain credential to be authorized to issue the claims --> 'ewings' chain of proofs from authorities

 When a SSI is created, or a thoregon identity with an external SSI, it will get claims (invitations) for all 'global' collections e.g. the dorifer repository.

+- user can add onw properties to (aside) the credential to add relevant information

+Provide multiple views (virtual lists) on credential of the SSI
+- contacts/friends/relations, also company
+- access permissions/memberships
+    - apps/widgets/components
+- communication channels

+### Issuing Credentials

+- Credentials can only be 'decrypted' by the issuer and holder!

 ## Verifications